Improving Genetic Diversity for the Stabyhoun

 The genomes of dogs that are closely related are more similar to each other than those of dogs that are from unrelated ancestry.
 The chart to the right is similar to a family tree.
 It shows clustered dogs on the x and y axis with the center matrix colors showing the relative relatedness of one dog with another.
 Obviously, the red squares on the diagonal are the most related, as they are the same dog on both the x and y axis!
 You can see that the clustered dogs (meaning genetically similar) in this case has created two major groups with several minor groups in each.
 Each branch that touches the matrix is an individual dog.
 So for example, in the orange cluster in the upper left, there are 4 dogs, and the length of the branches reflect the degree of similarity between them (shorter lines are more similar).
 Looking to the matrix, the most genetically similar group of dogs is the pale green group (upper left of the matrix).
 The color of the squares (with the key in the upper left) reflects the degree of genetic similarity between each pair of dogs.

-The ASA has negotiated an excellent daily price with EMBARK of just $139 to analyze each DNA sample (collected by a simple cheek swab).
+The ASA has negotiated an excellent breeder price with EMBARK of just $129 to analyze each DNA sample (collected by a simple cheek swab).
 Starting in May 2020, the price for testing all the pups in your litter (4 to 11 pups) is just $99/puppy with this link.
 Our Breeding Advisors suggest that every Stabyhoun owner consider having their dog's DNA test done by EMBARK.
-A newborn litter tested will help you make even better choices of which dogs would be best for future breeding so we are adding this requirement.
+A newborn litter tested will help you make even better choices of which dogs would be best for future breeding so we are adding this requirement for all litters in the ASA.

 If you wish to do this test, you should use the current EMBARK password - STABYDNA.
 The website to visit with that password is embarkvet.com/STABYHOUN.